py-lidbox/lidbox/examples/common-voice/README.md

 3. Run the `lidbox` end-to-end pipeline

-        lidbox e2e config.ymal
+        lidbox e2e config.yaml
     You can enable debug mode by setting the environment variable `LIDBOX_DEBUG=true`, but note that this generates a lot of output.
-    It also disables parallel execution.
+    It also disables most of the parallel execution.

 4. Inspect the extracted features in TensorBoard by running: